I wait behind an old fashioned, green painted, heavy iron British Rail gate.

 No, Hull always smelt of the chemical industries around the city, and the leather tanning factories.
 Mixed in with a strange chocolatey smell from the Hull chocolate mills.
 But never of fish.

-North Hull is not pleasant.
+North Hull, it has to be said, is not pleasant.

 After the war, the slums and bomb-damaged houses of central Hull were cleared and widowed old ladies and young families were moved out to newly-built estates and the high-rise towers here.
 A bright new future that, as ever, never really works out.